grrob015/grrob015/README.md

 <h1> Hey, I'm Gabe, an IT student 🐧 🪟</h1> <!-- In order of preference haha. -->
 <h2>About Me:</h2>

 Hi!
 My name is Gabe, I'm 22 years old, and I am looking to start my career in IT, stemmed from an interest in PC gaming and programming.
 I am doing self-directed studies in helpdesk IT, programming, and Linux, currently using a dualboot computer with Arch Linux and Windows 10.
-Outside of tech I enjoy reading books on philosophy, spirituality, and self-improvement (and Batman 🦇).
+Outside of tech I enjoy reading books on philosophy, psychology, and self-improvement (and Batman 🦇).
 My projects and portfolio are down below, please enjoy your stay!

 <h2>📩 Information Technology Projects:</h2> <!-- I personally don't like emojis but I do have to admit they add a nice bit of color and help differentiate the headers.-->
 <!-- Everything above here is now done.
 12/20/2024 -->